Probien/Core/README.md

 - Employee
   - Can manage the category of products
   - Can do pawn orders to customers as well as do endorsements.
-  - Can manage the status of pawn orders (in course, late, paid or overdue)
+  - Can manage the status of pawn orders (in course, overdue, paid or lost)

 - Customer
   - Can do multiple pawns, their stuff are evaluated and classified by a category product when a quote is realized.
   - Can do endorsements depending of payment modality (weekly or monthly).
-  - The Customer has an extension of payment depending on the modality
+  - The Customer has an extension date of payment depending on the modality
+    - Weekly: 1 extra day to make the payment
+    - Monthly: 3 extra days to make the payment

 - Extras
-  - When a customer doesn't make any endorsement after the deadline, all the client's things become the property of probien.
+  - When a customer doesn't make any endorsement after the deadline, all the client's things become property of probien.
+  -

 ## Roadmap